Vevesta/VevestaX/README.md

 Source code:
 ```
 # Dump the datasourcing, features engineered and the variables tracked in a xlsx file
-V.dump(techniqueUsed='XGBoost',filename="result.xlsx",message="XGboost with data augmentation was used",version=1)
+V.dump(techniqueUsed='XGBoost',filename="vevestaDump1.xlsx",message="XGboost with data augmentation was used",version=1)
 ```

 Alternatively, write the experiment into the default file, vevesta.xlsx